The following policies apply to all scholarships awarded by the University of Wisconsin-Milwaukee and its schools, colleges, departments, and areas.

 Prizes

 Most prizes awarded to students for winning a contest or drawing are scholarships and must be processed as such.
-It does not matter what the “winnings” are called or where funding came from.
+When the institution provides a student with funds, it shall be counted as a resource and included in the student’s financial aid package.
+It does not matter what the “winnings” are called, what they will be used for, or where funding came from.

 Winnings must be considered as a scholarship or fellowship if any of the following conditions apply:

-• Eligibility to participate in the contest or drawing is restricted to students, OR
+• Eligibility to participate in the contest or drawing is restricted to students and/or alumni, OR

-• The recipient is required to use the prize for educational purposes, OR
+• The recipient is a student who can use the prize for educational purposes, OR

 • The contest or drawing is related to the student’s university courses or degree completion.